Samoa in crisis as elected leader locked out of Parliament | Politics

 Samoan journalist Lagipoiva Cherelle Jackson translated the back-and-forth into English on Twitter.

+Ardern said she strongly believes that both the election outcome and the judiciary's decisions should be upheld, but stopped short of saying Tuilaepa should step aside.

+Fiame's election win was seen as a milestone not only for Samoa, which is conservative and Christian, but also for the South Pacific, which has had few female leaders.

-An advocate for women's equality, Fiame, who was born in 1957, broke new ground during her campaign by going on the road and robustly criticising the incumbent.
+An advocate for women's equality, Fiame, who was born in 1957, broke new ground during her campaign by going on the road and robustly criticizing the incumbent.

 Last month's election initially ended in a 25-25 tie between Fiame's FAST Party and Tuilaepa's HRP Party, with one independent candidate.